 Harold, the narrator of the story, is hysterical!
-He is just like my dog, Romeo, who begs for food 24-7!
+He’s just like my dog, Romeo, who begs for food 24-7!
 And Chester, the cat, oh my.
 My students and I fall off our chairs when reading about his shenanigans!
 He thinks that the new bunny in the house is a vampire and performs crazy acts to get rid of the vampire!
-I love this character so much that I call my own cat Chester when he acts a little crazy.
 Chester wears garlic around his neck, tries to pound the bunny with a steak..yes steak not stake, and wears a towel around his neck to look like a vampire cape to get everyone’s attention.
 The poor bunny can’t get a break so Harold steps in to help him.
 It is a must read!
 Teachers, there are so many different reading skills you can pull from this book.
-The great thing about this book, is there is a series so my students ran to the library asking for the next book!
+The great thing about this book, is there is a series so my students ran to the library for the next book!

 Bunnicula Series– All of the Bunnicula Books